deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 While using the cffi in android and iOS was working fine, in the desktop version which is based on electron it had some problems.

-The main problem was that electron is a full browser which uses multiple processes, and you can't easily keep pass pointers to c-structs over process boundaries, ignoring that it is a bad idea.
-On android and iOS you can just call Delta Chat core from the UI thread.
-So we ended up writing a JSON API on top of the Node.js NAPI bindings on top of the c bindings, more about that below in the comparison.
+The main problem was that Electron is a full browser which uses multiple processes, and you can't easily pass pointers to C-structs over process boundaries, ignoring that it is a bad idea.
+On Android and iOS you can just call Delta Chat core from the UI thread.
+So we ended up writing a JSON API on top of the Node.js NAPI bindings on top of the C bindings, more about that below in the comparison.

 The other problem in desktop that it is basically single threaded and while Delta Chat core uses async rust, the CFFI blocks on all calls (note the `block_on`):